wbadart/hdsk/README.md

 This first step will build out the core functionality of the library in a pure Haskell context.
 The key deliverable will be a packaged Haskell library containing (at least a minimal demonstrative set of) the target functions of the library.
-Secondary deliverables will include a comprehensive testing suite and benchmarks.
+Secondary deliverables will include comprehensive tests and documentation, and benchmarks.
 My main learning focus will be on the Haskell language itself and on its software packaging and distribution ecosystem.

 This implies an initial research phase which will begin to identify the functions the library will implement.
 I'll be looking largely to NumPy [[4]] and